 - Images/words (from magazines, catalogs, brochures, stickers, church bulletins, postcards, greeting cards, your own photos, and images from the internet you’ve printed out)

 Nice to have:

 - A heart center or grounding meditation prior to picking out images (which helps getting to the goal of how you want to feel, vs staying stuck in your head not knowing what to pick).

 - Music you enjoy listening to (help keep the positive atmosphere)

 - A big area to spread all your images out before gluing down

-- A bunch of friends doing this with you (I once participated in a vision board party via Skype!
+- A bunch of friends doing this with you (I once participated in a vision board party via video call!
 It was fun because a woman from India joined us and it was fascinating to hear her point of view on life)